isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 It's always been that way.
 I was so small for my age that I could have been mistaken for a lower grade elementary school boy, and that day, too, my ticket was for an elementary school student.

-There were only three of us, a man with a bag on his lap, my father and I, at the tin-roofed bus stop.
+There were only three of us, a man with a bag on his lap, my father and me, at the tin-roofed bus stop.
 Under the bench in the corner were four cats playing with each other.
 A kitten with a blackish bicolor kept jumping up and down on lying mother cat's tail.

 The bus arrived just in time for departure, but only three people boarded.